private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 * Every contract MUST be governed by one, and only one, Tari [side-chain].
 A contract MAY define one or more digital assets.
 * Every contract MUST be governed by a single [smart contract].
 This contract can be very simple or highly complex.
-* The contract is defined in a [contract creation] transaction.
+* The contract is defined in a [contract creation transaction].
   * The contract creation transaction MUST provide the full contract specification, or a hash of the full contract specification.
 This is immutable for the lifetime of the contract.
 * Validator nodes MUST cryptographically [acknowledge and agree] to manage the contract.
 * Side-chains MUST be initiated by virtue of a [peg-in] transaction.
   * The validator node committee MUST sign and broadcast the peg-in transaction.
   * The peg-in transaction MUST reference the contract that is being managed by the side-chain.
-  * There is a minimum side-chain deposit that MUST be included in the peg-in UTXO.
+  * There is a minimum [side-chain deposit] that MUST be included in the peg-in UTXO.
 This is a nominal quantity of Tari that is locked up for the duration of the contract and serves as a spam deterrent.
     It is not related to any stakes or contract funding deposits that may be required by the contract itself.
+  * There MUST also be a funding UTXO associated with the peg-in transaction.
+This UTXO represents the total initial balance of all Tari [contract user accounts] in the side-chain.
+This is a standard Pedersen commitment, so the value is unknown, and it MAY be zero, if Tari accounts are not required in the side-chain contract.
+    This UTXO MUST only be spendable in a checkpoint transaction.

 ##### Contract management